SCLA students experience a respectful, inclusive environment that fosters learning, personal growth, and friendship.

 - Peer Tutoring: The program provides peer tutors for students needing assistance in a specific academic area.

-- Special Education Plans: Students with identified learning disabilities or medical conditions that affect learning can receive modifications and accommodations through a 504 Plan.
+- Special Education Plans: Students with identified learning disabilities or medical conditions that affect learning may receive accommodations through a Learning Support Plan.
 Students that need services through the public school system receive those services through a plan developed with District 197.

 Meet the LRC Director

 Lorna Kapanke serves as SCLA's Learning Coordinator.
 She works with the middle school principal, the guidance department, and class advisors to identify students who need the support of this program.
-She meets with the families to discuss each student’s specific needs, and “staffings” for students will occur with teachers and families prior to the beginning of the school year so that success can begin from day one!
+She is available to meet with the families to discuss each student’s specific needs as well as plan for an academic transition prior to the beginning of the school year so that success can begin from day one!

 If you have a student who might benefit from this program or have questions about what SCLA offers, Mrs. Kapanke welcomes the opportunity to talk with you.
 Contact her via email or call (651) 455-1521, ext.
 1117.